Appropriate Citation Styles for Academic Papers

 - The Chicago Manual of Style

 Copies of these manuals can be found at Bobst Library, along with other information regarding research writing.
-More information is available on the Bobst website here.
+More information is available on the Bobst website.

 NYU Libraries also recommends the OWL, Purdue University's excellent Online Writing Lab, as a resource to help you format your citations appropriately.
-Detailed information and examples of the three styles listed above can be found at:
+The OWL website gives detailed information and examples of the three styles listed above.

 You are also encouraged to visit NYU's Writing Center, housed in the Expository Writing Program, for assistance with your writing.
 In addition to numerous resources available on the Writing Center's website, you can schedule an appointment for one-on-one assistance to discuss any questions you may have regarding the formatting, content, and/or structure of your paper.
 The Writing Center also accepts walk-in appointments on a first-come, first-serve basis.